 Impact wrenches are commonly used for automotive or industrial jobs.
 May it be assembly or disassembly, construction or fitting chores, impact wrenches has the power to handle them all.
 Breaking lug nuts, and pulling off head nuts on studs is no more exhausting with this powerful handy tool today.
-You can have longer stretches of time to work without any lethargy, anywhere.
+You can have long stretches of time to work without any lethargy, anywhere.

 The portability of newer model wrenches has made its way into the tool storage of every mechanics.
-Being widely used for untying lug nuts from automotive like cars and trucks, impact guns also boasts the power to assist in any high-torque situation.
+Being widely used for untying lug nuts from automotive-like cars and trucks, impact guns also boasts the power to assist in any high-torque situation.

 For your information, an average cordless impact wrench can lodge half-inch sockets of countless sizes, and can easily fit a wheel lug.

-Conventionally impact wrenches have been air powered tools, which are still being used in specialized garages by professionals.
+Conventionally impact wrenches have been air-powered tools, which are still being used in specialized garages by professionals.
 Luckily, in recent years, cordless impact wrenches have become far and widely available.
-They are armed with such a load of power that can loosen lug nuts in a matter of seconds.
-You can now pull out nuts hardened at nearly hundred feet of torque.
+They are armed with such a load of power that they can loosen lug nuts in a matter of seconds.
+You can now pull out nuts hardened at nearly a hundred feet of torque.
 The socket attached to the impact gun moves slowly as it begins to open the nut loose and soon as it gets loosened, the socket spins quicker till the nut comes out.

-Pro Tip: Do not put excessive torque or over torque the lug nuts for quicker tightening.
+Pro Tip: Do not put excessive torque or over-torque the lug nuts for quicker tightening.
 This may cause stripping and stretching of the threads.
 Use both of your hands to hold firm pistol-type impact wrenches.
 If you do not hold the wrench properly, the torque reaction can give you wrist pain from injuries.
 Grab the handle with one hand, and keep the other grip on the top.

 Impact wrenches are great for removing tires in a speedy manner yet in a convenient style.
 This is why the impact wrench for tires sounds effortless and quick.
-Fun fact is, they literally sound irritating when turned on, so don’t forget to wear ear protective safety gears while using them.
+Fun fact is, they literally sound irritating when turned on, so don’t forget to wear ear protective safety gear while using them.